ilnurK/CV/python_projects/five_letters/README_FIVE_LETTERS.md

-# GUI utility for selecting words in the game 5 letters
+# GUI utility for searching words in the game 5 letters
 You can select letters that:
 -  are in the word and are in their position
 -  are in the word and are not in their position